This page is available in the US as an e-book at Amazon.com.

 Their gazes were predatory and there was a palpable homoerotic tension in the air whenever they were around.
-I had no first-hand knowledge of improper contact between them and their students, but I was always scared to death in their presence.
+I had no first-hand knowledge of improper contact between them and their students, but I do know that I always scared to death in their presence.

-Chester Hall Wagner was born circa 1912, graduated from Dickinson College in Carlisle, Pennsylvania, in 1935.
-He served in the US Army from 1942 to 1946.
+Chester Hall Wagner graduated from Dickinson College in Carlisle, Pennsylvania, in 1935, and served in the US Army from 1942 to 1946.
 He taught French and English and coached wrestling at Lawrenceville from 1948 to 1977.
 He died in 2009.

 Frederick Wood Gerstell graduated from Yale University in 1958 and earned an MA from the University of Michigan.
 In 1961 he arrived at Lawrenceville, where he taught history and was administrator.
 He currently lives in Leesburg, Florida.